Rayicer/TransFuse/README.md

 ### Polyp Segmentation
 Polyp experiments are conducted on a single Nvidia-A100 GPU.
 Data can be found in [PraNet Repo](https://github.com/DengPingFan/PraNet).
-Training code is comming soon.
+Code is comming soon.